 Enter the Aurora Slideshow.
 Each year, this slideshow turns the spotlight on you to share your photography, by way of submission.
 With the help of your talents, we hope to continue this tradition into the future!

 To learn how to submit your photo, see below.

 Submit to the Aurora Slideshow

 Thanks to our talented community, we have the opportunity to showcase Aurora photos of many experience levels and artistic styles.
-These images appear side-by-side in the Aurora Slideshow, illustrating many different formations of the Aurora Borealis through the lenses of amateur photographers and professionals alike.
+These images appear side-by-side in the Aurora Slideshow, illustrating many different formations of the Aurora Borealis through the lens of professionals and amateur photographers alike.

-The Aurora Slideshow will be featured on the big screen during the Aurora Summit, and then posted on the website and social media for all to see.
+The Aurora Slideshow will be featured on the big screen during the Aurora Summit, and then we’ll post it on the website and social media for all to see.

 Any registered guest is welcome to submit a photo to the Aurora Slideshow!
-Conference registration includes a photo release and waiver, so that we can share the slideshow with a broad audience.
+The registration website includes a photo release and waiver, which allows us to share the slideshow with a broad audience.